ethz-spylab/vmi-retreat-workshop-2024/README.md

 - Create a virtual environment in your preferred way (e.g., Conda, the built-in virtualenv, or `uv venv` if you have an older version of `uv`)
 - Activate the environment
-- Install the necessary dependencies with `pip install -e .`
+- Install the necessary dependencies with `pip install -r requirements.txt`

 Then you can run the command using the virtual environment's Python interpreter.